Herb Adderley: End of career

 The Cowboys traded Adderley to the New England Patriots before the 1973 season.
 In late July 1973, the Patriots traded Adderley to the Los Angeles Rams, which pleased Adderley.
 It was contemporaneously reported that Adderley was scheduled to play in an early August preseason game for the Rams at safety, as Rams’ coach Chuck Knox was still determining who could play safety for the Rams that season.
 A few days after that game, the Rams released Adderley.
 One source, many years later, states Adderley opted not to report to the Rams and retired on August 7, after a dozen seasons in the NFL.

 In his 12 seasons, Adderley recorded 48 interceptions, which he returned for 1,046 yards and seven touchdowns, an average of 21.8 yards per return.
+At the time he retired, he was tied for eighth all-time in career interceptions.
 He also recovered 14 fumbles (returning them for 65 yards) and returned 120 kickoffs for 3,080 yards and two touchdowns.